eddid/jslang/README.md

 * split generated IR code to two parts, one for load(almost all types), one for link(almost all functions), to speed up the compiling.

 * remove garbage collector: all memory allocations are binding to object(record and analysis all objects which are alloced in each region, destory them when leave the region, the objects returned to upper region should be marked to the real region, use refrence count if needed)

+* write a new lexer and syntax parser to replace flex and bison generated codes, I modify ecmascript.y base on  WebKit/JavaScriptCore/parser/Grammy.y(yes, they drop it later), and write ecmascript.l acording it, They are easy to use, and Grammy.y is very sobusty, but they don't have good performance actually, this maybe the reason why WebKit droped it.